- Increase blood flow

 Try: 10 slow cat-cow stretches on all fours, moving gently through the spine’s full range.

-Step 6: Build balance and stability
+Step 6: Improve balance and stability

 Finish your warm-up with an exercise that challenges your coordination and strengthens the muscles that keep your spine steady during movement.
 This step ties everything together by engaging your core, glutes, and back.